Wordcab/wordcab-posts/docs/blog/posts/wordcab_transcribe.md

 description: An open-source ASR solution using Whisper, Docker and FastAPI
 ---

-# Wordcab Transcribe: An open-source ASR solution using Whisper, Docker and FastAPI
+# Wordcab Transcribe - An open-source ASR solution using Whisper, Docker and FastAPI

 **Automatic Speech Recognition** (ASR) has become an essential tool for developers and businesses.
 With Wordcab Transcribe, you can **leverage ASR in your projects without relying on expensive third-party platforms**.